 Net cash used in operating activities related primarily to our net losses adjusted for non-cash charges and measurements and changes in components of working capital.
-Adjustments to net loss for non-cash items mainly include depreciation, reevaluation of preferred share warrants, accretion of interest on convertible loans and share-based compensation.
+Adjustments to net loss for non-cash items mainly include depreciation, reevaluation of preferred share warrants and share-based compensation.

-Net cash used in operating activities was \$9.7 million for the year ended December 31, 2016, as compared to \$6.6 million for the year ended December 31, 2015, respectively.
-Net cash used in operating activities was \$8.5 million for the nine months ended September 30, 2017, as compared to \$7.5 million for the nine months ended September 30, 2016, respectively.
-In all periods, the increase in net cash used in operating activities was attributable primarily to increased research and development costs, and associated general and administrative expenses, as we conducted research and development and regulatory work related to the PLEX-doxycycline family.
+Net cash used in operating activities was \$12.3 million for the year ended December 31, 2017, as compared to \$9.7 million for the year ended December 31, 2016.
+The increase in net cash used in operating activities was attributable primarily to increased research and development costs, and associated general and administrative expenses, as we conducted research and development and regulatory work related to the D-PLEX family.